ntemposd/website/content/en/docs/tech-worker/wappier/index.md

 ## Life at wappier

-This has been a Remote role from day one.
+This has been a remote role from day one.
 With the whole team being traditionally at the office, I have been the first remote team member.
 Well, not for long!
-The most exciting story to unfold here, is how a fast-growing organization transitioned from Office to Remote in a week or two.
-One thing I am definitely still missing is traveling to attend team gatherings in Athens, Greece.
-I sadly couldn't manage to do that post-Pandemic.
+The most exciting story to unfold here, is how a fast-growing organization transitioned from office to remote in a week or two.
+One thing I am definitely still missing is traveling to attend wappier's team gatherings in Athens, Greece.